samirKeshwani2201/FlightsAndSearch/README.md

 ## Project Setup:

--clone the project on your local
+- clone the project on your local
--Execute npm install on the same path as of your root directory of the downloaded project -Create a .env file in the root directory and add the following enviroment variables -`PORT=3000` -Inside the src/config create a config.json and add the following json :
+- Execute npm install on the same path as of your root directory of the downloaded project
+- Create a .env file in the root directory and add the following enviroment variables -`PORT=3000`
+- Inside the src/config create a config.json and add the following json :

 ```
 {